 Decoupage Terra Cotta Pot

-Decorate a Terra Cotta Pot Using the Decoupage technique.
-We used extra material from a favorite dress that grandma made to make this cute pot.
-Use as a pencil pot, garlic holder or utensil holder for small kitchen items.
+Decorate a small terra cotta pot using the decoupage technique.
+We used extra material from a favorite dress that grandma made to decorate this cute pot.
+It can be used as a pencil and pen holder, garlic holder or utensil holder for small kitchen items.
+You could even put a small plant in it.

 - Terra Cotta Pot